ProgrammingHero1/toy-marketplace/task_description.md

     <br/>

     > **Note:** When a user is not logged in and if he/ she clicks on the View Details button, notify the user with a message **“You have to log in first to add this item to your list”** by using a toast/ notification/ anything.
 Also, redirect him/ her to the login page.
-Without login, you can not visit the single toy details page.
+Without a login, you can not visit the single toy details page.

     - **Extra Section:** Add two relevant sections.
 Try to make them attractive.

 <br/>

-6. **`Blog page:`** Create a Blog where you will have to answer the following questions:
+6. **` Blog page:`** Create a Blog where you will have to answer the following questions:

-    - What is access token and refresh token works and where should we store them in the client side?
+    - What is an access token and refresh token work, and where should we store them on the client-side?
-    - Compare between SQL and NoSQL databases?
+    - Compare SQL and NoSQL databases?
-    - what is express js?
-What are the alternative to expressJS?
+    - What is express js?
+What is the alternative to express JS (google it)?
-    - what is react `Suspense`? when will you use it?
+    - What is react `Suspense`?
+When will you use it?

     <br/>

 <br/>

-7. **`All Toys`** page: Create an All Toys page where you will see the toys all the users have added in the tabular form.
+7. **` All Toys`** page: Create an All Toys page where you will see the toys all the users have added in the tabular form.
 Each row of the All Toys table/list will have the following information:

     -   Name of the person who posted the toy
     -   Email of the person who posted the toy